HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 ##### Amateur Radio
 A radio communication service used by licensed operators for personal communication, technical exploration, emergency communication, and public service.
 Governed by the FCC in the United States, amateur radio operators (hams) use various frequency bands and modes to communicate locally and globally.

+##### Antenna Tuner
+A device that matches the impedance of an antenna system to the transceiver's output impedance.
+Sometimes called an antenna coupler.
+A tuner doesn't actually "tune" the antenna — it just makes the transmitter see a load it's happy with.
+See Section 4.1.

 ##### APRS (Automatic Packet Reporting System) {#glossary-aprs}
 A digital communication system that allows amateur radio operators to transmit position data, weather information, and short text messages.
 It provides real-time tactical communications with mapping capabilities.
-Discussed in Section 3.6.
+Discussed in Section 3.5.

 ##### ARES (Amateur Radio Emergency Service)
 A volunteer organization for emergency communications.
 Discussed in Section 7.3.